php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-fluent-str-is"></a>
 #### `is` {.collection-method}

 The `is` method determines if a given string matches a given pattern.
-Asterisks may be used as wildcard values
+Asterisks may be used to indicate wildcards:

     use Illuminate\Support\Str;